Welcome! Below you will see all of our current opportunities.

 For questions, please email: ccpublicart@clarkcountynv.gov

-• Reception: A reception will be held on May 2 from 5-8 PM, where artists will have the opportunity to meet and discuss their work.
+Reception: A reception will be held on July 16, 2026, where artists will have the opportunity to meet and discuss their work.

 1. Open to any artist aged 8 and older; applications for artists under age 18 must include signature and contact information of parent or guardian.